 A detailed landscape design has been prepared by MHBC for Phase 1 of the Proposed Development.
 The landscape plan incorporates landscaping between the building facades and the streets that is complementary to the streetscape design, including sodded lawns and tree plantings.
 Tree plantings and massed understory plantings will be proposed between the buildings and throughout the surface parking lot to break up the surface parking area and reinforce the pedestrian walkways.
 Tree plantings will provide shade for amenity areas and contribute to softening the interface along property lines.
 Peripheral landscaping will be included to frame the bounding streets, soften the edges of buildings, and screen undesirable views such as utility equipment.
+Privacy fencing with sound barrier material and high branching shade trees are proposed along the property lines abutting the hospice and the hospital.
 Water efficient and drought resistant landscaping will be considered, including using native planting materials.

-5.5 Safety and Security (Section 8.7)
+Safety and Security (Section 8.7)